subquery/documentation/docs/run_publish/references.md

 :::

 ::: info Note
-This feature is available for Substrate-based blockchains.
+This feature is only available for Substrate-based blockchains; more networks will be supported in the future.
 :::

 ### -d, --network-dictionary